nauful/LibUA/README.md

 ### License
 Free for commercial use under the Apache License 2.0.
 Please give credit if you find this source useful.

+### Errata
+Here's a more complete certificate if the default certificate created by the demo client/server is insufficient: https://github.com/nauful/LibUA/files/4586442/lubua-clntsrvcert.zip